The Underline

 Linear park trail in Miami, Florida, U.S.

-The Underline (stylized as The U̅n̅d̅e̅r̅l̅i̅n̅e̅) is a 10-mile linear park being developed in Miami-Dade County, Florida.
-When complete, it will run underneath the county's elevated Metrorail system from the Miami River near Brickell to the Metrorail's southern terminus at Dadeland South.
-The project is essentially upgrading a pre-existing bike path, known as the MetroPath or M-Path, into a full linear park.
-As of 2024, the first phase of The Underline was completed in the Brickell area on February 26, 2021.
-The second phase, which runs from Brickell to just south of Vizcaya station, was completed on April 24, 2024.
+The Underline is a 10 mi linear park under development in Miami-Dade County, Florida.
+When completed, it will run beneath the county's elevated Metrorail system between the Brickell neighborhood of Downtown Miami and Dadeland South station in Kendall.
+The project converts a pre-existing bicycle and pedestrian path known as the MetroPath or M-Path.
+At Dadeland South, the Underline connects with the South Dade Trail forming a continuous corridor extending south to Florida City.

+The first phase of The Underline, located in the Brickell area, was completed on February 26, 2021.
+The second phase, extending from Brickell to just south of Vizcaya station, opened on April 24, 2024.
+The third and final phase is scheduled for completion in 2026.